owulveryck/blog/content/post/from-cli-to-microservice.md

 [^2]: from [Martin Fowler's Microservices definition](https://martinfowler.com/articles/microservices.html#SmartEndpointsAndDumbPipes).

-There is, according to me, two options to consider to turn our application into a webservice:
+There is, according to me, two options to consider turning our application into a webservice:

 * a RESTish communication and interface;
 * an RPC based communication.